bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 41. Positive attitude.
 42. Openness.
 43. Kind people around me.
 Just like that.

-That is how we end 2021, with a lot of positive reflections. 🙂

 Kudos for the whole Bright Team for sharing these insights.